The Reasons for AC Low Side High, High Side Low Pressure

 How to Take the Pressure Readings

 There are several constraints that cause this state.
 In fact, the temperature is directly related to the system’s pressure.
 You can measure the refrigerant’s pressure at a given temperature.
 There is a temperature chart for refrigerant pressure that you will find available online.

 To gauge the pressure, hook up a gauge set to the AC system and record the pressures of both low and high sides.
 Check the ambient temperature and see if the pressures match the numbers on the pressure chart.

-Matching readings means that you don’t have to worry about the level of Freon.
+Matching readings mean that you don’t have to worry about the level of Freon.
 Readings higher than the chart indicate an overcharged system while lower readings confirm a low level of refrigerant and a possible leak.
 On the other hand, there is possibly a huge leak when the pressure is zero.

 - A Safe and Secure Way to Flush AC System After Compressor Failure